 What is the June 2016 GHS Timetable?

-Because the GHS alignment, significant changes were introduced.
-OSHA established a transition timetable that provided time for training employees, for acquiring new label printing capabilities, and for using up existing stocks of chemicals which already had been labeled under the old system.
-The timetable stretches until June 2016 for a 100% transition to GHS.
-It’s critical to know the milestone dates along the way in order to stay compliant.
+To allow American industries to transition to the new system effectively, OSHA established a timetable.
+This schedule provided time for training employees, for acquiring new label printing capabilities, and for using up existing stocks of chemicals which already had been labeled under the old system.
+The timetable stretched from the rules's publication in 2012 until June 2016.

 - December 1, 2013 – All employees who use, handle, or store chemicals needed to have been trained on the new label elements and safety data sheet (SDS) format.

 - June 1, 2015 – All chemical manufacturers, importers, and distributors must be in compliance with the 2012 OSHA HCS requirements.
 This includes classification of chemicals, preparation of safety data sheets, and preparing GHS labels.